HaicoMaters/Price-Comparison-Website/README.md

    While the core functionality is complete, potential future improvements could include:

+   - Finishing the testing of all current existing functions (did not start testing to much later in development) (could consider having tests for each function in own class file using inheritence for better readability)
    - Adding price history charts and analytics
    - Automatic updating of pricelistings - using webscraping or api (ethical considerations exist, robots.txt etc. will have to do some research and only include vendors that will allow for it)
    - Expanding the notification system to include email alerts